 For new affordable housing projects developed with City assistance, incentives, and/or subject to City requirements, the City will require that the developer give qualified farmworker households a preference for 15 percent of the new units.
 Should demand from farmworker households be insufficient to fill the set-aside units, then the units will be made available to other qualified households.
-The City will annually reach out to affordable housing developers to gather interest and input on how to best implement this program and will provide information on available funding.
+The City will annually reach out to affordable housing developers to gather interest and input on how to best implement this program and will provide information on available funding, prioritizing efforts in higher-resources areas such as the far east side of the city and central areas north of Rose Avenue and east of Thompson Ave.
 The City will monitor the effectiveness of the preference policy and if it is not found to be effective, will identify and implement other approaches to meeting the need for housing for farmworker households.

 Financing: General Fund, CDBG, HOME, USDA Rural Development Time Frame: Ongoing, as projects are processed through the Planning Division and Community Development Department; annually reach out to developers and determine next steps within six months.
 Monitor the effectiveness of the preference policy annually via the Housing Element Annual Progress Report.
 After the 2025 Annual Progress Report in Spring 2025, determine whether the policy has been effective in housing farmworker households.
 If the policy has not been effective, the City will identify and implement other methods for meeting the farmworker housing need and begin implementing them by the end of 2025.
-Implementation Responsibility: Community Development Department Quantified Objective: 80 lower-income units set aside for farmworkers or other qualified households to reduce displacement risk.
+Implementation Responsibility: Community Development Department Quantified Objective: 80 lower-income units set aside for farmworkers or other qualified households to reduce displacement risk, including 15 in higher-resources areas such as the far east side of the city and central areas north of Rose Avenue and east of Thompson Ave.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 4.2, Policy 4.3